 Typically, the first question that comes to mind when putting together a report of any kind is, “What important elements should we include?”
 One major concept to keep in mind when creating the report is that it should be more about inspiration and your ministry and less about the financial aspect of running a church.

 Think of it as a casual presentation woven together with uplifting stories, inspiring images and videos, encouraging data, and impactful goals that provide a glimpse into the upcoming year and help you cast your church’s vision for the future.
+It will be similar to a nonprofit annual report, but it will be completely unique since it will reflect the ministries and mission of your church.

 Examples of Annual Reports From Other Churches